 The origins of conversation stretch back long before recorded history, evident in oral traditions, myths and records of ancient cultures across the world.
 Through archaeology and study of early writings, we can piece together the foundations of dialogue that evolved over millennia in human societies.
 Continue reading The Emergence of Conversation in Early Cultures ** Conversation stretches far back into prehistory

-The Case for Longtermism We Are Stardust Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close In this chapter, I explore our evolutionary journey, which extends from the moment of the Big Bang to the eventual destiny of the Universe. … Continue reading Introduction: Our Evolutionary Journey From the Big Bang to the universe’s death
+In this chapter, I explore our evolutionary journey, which spans from the moment of the Big Bang to the universe’s eventual destiny.
+In the context of this journey, I also explore speculation regarding both individual purpose and humanity’s overarching purpose.
+Continue reading Introduction: Our Evolutionary Journey From the Big Bang to the universe’s death

 What Is the Purpose of Humanity ** Introduction: Our Evolutionary Journey Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close Longtermism is a philosophy focused on doing the most cumulative good possible from a civilization-scale perspective.
-It argues we should … Continue reading The Case for Longtermism How thinking long-term can shape a better future for humanity
+It argues we should Continue reading The Case for Longtermism How thinking long-term can shape a better future for humanity

 How Could We Be Wrong?
 Conclusion: Two Pillars of Truth Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close The pursuit of truth is a fundamental human endeavor.
-However, arriving at the truth can be challenging, as our beliefs and … Continue reading The Two Pillars of Truth How the scientific method and Socratic elenchus underpin civilization
+However, arriving at the truth can be challenging, as our beliefs and Continue reading The Two Pillars of Truth How the scientific method and Socratic elenchus underpin civilization

-Our World Is Hyperconnected We Humans Are Complex Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close In our hyperconnected world, complexity has surged, leading to heightened volatility, uncertainty, and ambiguity.
-This increased complexity poses significant challenges in predicting outcomes, … Continue reading Our World Is Complex It is a VUCA world
+In our hyperconnected world, complexity has surged, leading to heightened volatility, uncertainty, and ambiguity.
+This increased complexity poses significant challenges in predicting outcomes, planning for the future, and understanding global events.
+Continue reading Our World Is Complex It is a VUCA world